Subaru-PFS/pfs_helpdesk_tutorial/docs/02_02_run_ingestion.md

 raw  PFS/raw/all f8e3ae71-2cdf-5e55-bc42-4a4fb913770c          PFS   r  0.0             4            1        1        27
 ```

-Datasets can be accessed from Python using the `butler` API, which has some similarities to the Gen2 `butler`:
+Datasets can be accessed from Python using the `butler` API:

 ```
 from lsst.daf.butler import Butler